 It may also help to slightly increase the bed’s temperature by just a few degrees to help the first layer stick.
 After the print has established a good grip, you can then lower the temperature to maintain a normal heat.

-If you’ve double and triple-checked all of your bed and nozzle settings and you still have bed adhesion problems, then it’s time to bring in some backup tools.
+If you’ve double and triple-checked all of your bed and nozzle settings and you still have bed adhesion problems, then it’s time to bring in some backup tools so that the print keeps sticking to bed.
 If you still cannot get your 3D print to stick to the bed, use an adhesive right on the bed where the filament will land.

 There are a few different options you can consider, including: